Willowbrook Dethatching Lawn Services

 Willowbrook’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Willowbrook enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste—including dethatched material—in household trash.
 The municipal yard waste program requires use of biodegradable paper bags or rigid containers, with no plastic bags allowed.
-Residents can also compost dethatched material on-site, provided compost piles are set back 5-10 feet from property lines and are properly managed (mixing thatch with leaves, maintaining moisture and aeration).
-These practices support Willowbrook’s waste reduction and sustainability goals.
-For more information on composting guidelines, collection schedules, and disposal requirements, contact:
+Residents may also utilize the drop-off site, following posted hours and permit requirements.
+On-site composting is encouraged, provided bins are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+These practices support Willowbrook’s sustainability initiatives and reduce landfill waste.
+For composting best practices and program details, contact:

 Willowbrook Department of Public Works